 '''

 proc ga data1 = locations seed = 5554;

 call SetEncoding('S20');

 ncities = 20;

 array distances[20,20] /nosym;

 do i = 1 to 20;

 do j = 1 to i;

 distances[i,j] = sqrt((x[i] - x[j])2 + (y[i] - y[j])2);

 distances[j,i] = distances[i,j];

 end;

 end;

-call SetObj('TSP', 0, 'distances', distances);
+call SetObj('TSP',0,'distances', distances);

 call SetCross('Order');

 call SetMut('Invert');

 call SetMutProb(0.05);

 call SetCrossProb(0.8);

 call SetElite(1);

 call Initialize('DEFAULT', 200);

 call ContinueFor(140);

-run:
+run;

 '''

 The PROC GA statement uses a DATA1= option to get the contents of the locations data set, which creates array variables x and y from the corresponding fields of the data set.
 A solution will be represented as a circular tour, modeled as a 20-element sequence of locations, which is set up with the SetEncoding call.
 The array variable distances is created, and the loop initializes distances from the x and y location coordinates such that distances[i, j] is the Euclidean distance between location i and j.
 Next, the SetObj call specifies that the GA procedure use the included TSP objective function with the distances array.
 Then, the genetic operators are specified, with SetCross for the crossover operator and SetMut for the mutation operator.
 Since the crossover probability and mutation probability are not explicitly set in this example, the default values of 1 and 0.05, respectively, are used.
 The selection parameters are not explicitly set (with SetSel and SetElite calls), so by default, a tournament of size 2 is used, and an elite parameter of 1 is used.
-Next, the Initialize call specifies default initialization (random sequences) and a population size of 100.
-The ContinueFor call specifies a run of 220 iterations.
+Next, the Initialize call specifies a run of 220 iterations.
 This value is a result of experimentation, after it was determined that the solution did not improve with more iterations.
-The output of this run of PROC GA is given in Output 3.1.1.
+The output of this run of PROC GA is given in Output 4.1.1.

-Output 3.1.1 Simple Traveling Salesman Problem
+Output 4.1.1 Simple Traveling Salesman Problem